inveniosoftware/invenio/docs/tutorial-module/develop.rst

 ---------

 Let's now see our Invenio module in action when integrated with our Invenio instance.

-First we activate our instance's virtualenv and we install the new Invenio-Unicorn module:
+First we install our new Invenio-Unicorn module:

 .. code-block:: console

     $ pipenv install --editable .[all]

-Then, we go to the instance folder, `my-repository`, and start the ``server``
+Then, if you've followed the steps in the Quickstart guide, you can go to the instance folder, `my-repository`, and start the ``server`` script:
-script:

     $ cd ../my-site
     $ pipenv run ./scripts/server